Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon | Lost Judgment

 - Alas, Poor Villain: Although 3 portrays him as a thoroughly unpleasant man to the end, his death in the fourth game comes off as a tragic surprise.

-- Because You Were Nice to Me: In 4, he becomes this way to Saejima during their prison break, especially when Saejima referred to him as his brother.
-He states that nobody has ever trusted him like this before and prompted his HeelFace Turn.
+- Because You Were Nice to Me: In 4, he becomes this way to Saejima during their prison break, when Saejima tries to hold the line to ensure Hamazaki's escape and especially when Saejima referred to him as his brother.
+He states that nobody has ever trusted him like this before, prompting his HeelFace Turn.

 - Becoming the Mask: Initially using Saejima as means of revenge against the Tojo Clan, Hamazaki ends up genuinely befriending Saejima and is what prompts his HeelFace Turn.